 The Civil War brought an end to the prosperity of Somerset Place.
 Unable to maintain it, the Collins family sold the plantation, which then passed through several owners until the Federal Farm Security Administration acquired it in 1937.
 Today, Somerset Place is a state historic site occupying eight acres of land within Pettigrew State Park.
 Tour historic Somerset Place and sample a taste of cultural life in the antebellum South.
 The Division of Archives and History of the NC Department of Cultural Resources administers the site.

 Civil War buffs will find the grave of one of the Confederacy's great generals, James Johnston Pettigrew, a mile east of Somerset off the old carriage road.
 Gen. Pettigrew, for whom the park is named, and his family left an indelible mark upon the history of the state.
 General Pettigrew led the North Carolina troops' famous charge up Cemetery Ridge to the South's "high water mark" at the Battle of Gettysburg.
-People have mistakenly called it "Pickett's Charge."
+The battle later became known as "Pickett's Charge," although Gen. Pettigrew's role was duly important.
 Pettigrew died just two weeks after his 35th birthday from wounds received during Gen. Robert E. Lee's retreat following the battle.
 Gen. Pettigrew, and his father and grandfather, are buried in the family cemetery.
 Their gravestones relate both the triumphs and tragedies of a North Carolina family.

 Next to Somerset Place is what was once the Pettigrew family farm, Bonarva.
 All that now remains of the plantation, built by Pettigrew's grandfather in 1790, is some rubble near the carriage road and several large trees planted by the family.
 But in the 1830s, Bonarva was nationally recognized as a model of scientific farming and management.